top of page

 Joy Montgomery

-Joy Montgomery extracts strategy from SWOT Analysis.
-For the General Plan Rewrite for the City of Pleasanton from 1993 to 1996, Joy suggested strategies to protect the aquifer.
-She is the National Alumni Chair and a mentor for the Cleantech Open (CTO), the world’s largest accelerator for clean technology companies.
-As a Mentor and Pitch Coach for The RoyseLaw AgTech Innovation Network, she coached entrepreneurs in the agriculture and food industries.
-For the Bay Area Entrepreneurs Workshop, Joy was a Managing Director, working closely with participants.
-For transitioning Veterans, she is a career strategy advisor.
-Joy’s vision is a reduction of the damage done to our earth, not a limitation at an increased level.
+Joy Montgomery is a Fractional Innovation Officer.
+For a General Plan Rewrite for the City of Pleasanton from 1993 to 1996, Joy suggested strategies to protect the aquifer at a time when no one believed the aquifer was at risk.
+She is the National Alumni Chair and a mentor for the Cleantech Open (CTO), the world’s largest accelerator for clean technology startups.
+For The RoyseLaw AgTech Innovation Network, Joy coached entrepreneurs in the agriculture and food industries.
+As a Managing Director for the Bay Area Entrepreneurs Workshop, she worked closely with participants.
+Joy’s vision is a reversal of the damage done to our earth, not a limitation at an increased level.
 Her mission is to increase the odds of clean technology companies succeeding at their part in that effort.

 David Alan Foster